Universal Basic Education Commission (Nigeria)

+Through this collaboration ubec has been able to strengthen education policy in line with global bench marks and develop strategies to reduce Out-of-school children.

 History

 The Federal Government of Nigeria first introduced the Universal Basic Education Programme in 1999 as a reform programme in education aimed at providing greater access to and ensuring the quality of basic education in Nigeria.
 The UBE Programme as a free, universal, and compulsory basic education programme was later backed by the UBE Act 2004, which made the provision for basic education consisting of Early Childhood Care and Education (ECCE), Primary education and Junior Secondary Education.
 The programme is seen as a demonstration of Nigeria’s commitment to global protocols and conventions on education.
 These include the Rights of the Child Convention (1989) and the World Declaration on Education for All and Framework for Action to Meet Basic Learning Needs (1990).
 One of the major goal of the UBE programme is to ensure that all children, regardless of ethnicity, religion, class, or gender, have access to quality basic education.
 Hence Access, Equity and Quality are the cardinal pursuits of the UBE programme.